chaminda360/weather-server/README.md

 ### Resources
 - List and access notes via `note://` URIs
-- Each note has a title, content and metadata
+- Each note has a title, content, and metadata
-- Plain text mime type for simple content access
+- Plain text MIME type for simple content access

 ### Tools
 - `create_note` - Create new text notes